Metascience: Science overall and intrafield developments

-Studies have various kinds of metadata which can be utilized, complemented and made accessible in useful ways.
+Metadata from research publications can be extracted, enriched, and made widely accessible through digital tools.
 OpenAlex is a free online index of over 200 million scientific documents that integrates and provides metadata such as sources, citations, author information, scientific fields and research topics.
 Its API and open source website can be used for metascience, scientometrics and novel tools that query this semantic web of papers.
 Another project under development, Scholia, uses metadata of scientific publications for various visualizations and aggregation features such as providing a simple user interface summarizing literature about a specific feature of the SARS-CoV-2 virus using Wikidata's "main subject" property.

 Subject-level resolutions

 Beyond metadata explicitly assigned to studies by humans, natural language processing and AI can be used to assign research publications to topics – one study investigating the impact of science awards used such to associate a paper's text (not just keywords) with the linguistic content of Wikipedia's scientific topics pages ("pages are created and updated by scientists and users through crowdsourcing"), creating meaningful and plausible classifications of high-fidelity scientific topics for further analysis or navigability.